princenyeche/BOP/README.md

 ## **Hosting with Linux**
 ### Cpanel Linux
-You can use any Linux environment that support or has the ability to install python modules and the required WSGI need to run the App.
+You can use any Linux environment that support or has the ability to install python modules and the required WSGI needed to run the App.
 Our recommendation is to use a web hosting service that provides CPanel as it comes preconfigured with `Passenger` WSGI which can be set up within less than 5 mins.
 Go to Cpanel and find Setup python App.

 ![](https://github.com/princenyeche/BOP/blob/master/img/setup.png)